top of page

 Exodus 31:17

-To paraphrase the key part in these passages, God is saying that He blessed the Sabbath day and set it apart as holy because that was the period of time in which He rested.
+To paraphrase the key part in these passages, God said that He blessed the Sabbath day and set it apart as holy because that was the period of time in which He rested.
 The day in which mankind was told to rest was the Sabbath day: they were told to rest during the time period God had blessed.
 The Jewish Sabbath has been the 24-hour period from sundown Friday evening to sundown Saturday evening ever since receiving the ten commandments.

 So the 24-hour period of time man was to rest is the 24-hour period that God had blessed; and He blessed it because this was the period when He rested.
 If the day on which God rested was a 24-hour period, then the six days in which He created everything must also have been 24-hour periods.
 To take any other interpretation would be to wrench the normal understanding of language and grammar out of all recognition.

 The question must be asked: if it took God billions of years to create the heavens and the earth, why would He mention the time it took here?
 He didn’t give any reason for other commandments - e.g. don’t kill; don’t steal; don’t lie; don’t commit adultery.
 He simply said these are things you must not do.
 So why give a reason for this one?
-The only possible reason He could have had for mentioning it was because this was the time He took and He is therefore now telling Israel to use the same time pattern for work/rest that He did.
+The only possible reason He could have had for mentioning it was because this was the time He took and He is therefore now telling Israel to use the same time and pattern for work/rest that He did.

-The notion that this passage means God took six time periods to work and one time period to rest so Israel must do the same (with His periods lasting billions of years and theirs lasting 24 hours) does not work, because apart from it straining the laws of grammar and the meaning of language beyond breaking point, the appearance of the universe through the Big Bang does not fit into six neat time periods or stages, or 12 sub-stages, as previously mentioned.
+The notion that this passage means God took six time periods to work and one time period to rest so Israel must do the same (with His periods lasting billions of years and theirs lasting 24 hours) does not work, because apart from it straining the laws of grammar and the meaning of language beyond breaking point, the formation of the universe via the Big Bang does not fit into six neat time periods or stages, or 12 sub-stages, as previously mentioned.

 For ask now concerning the days that are past, which were before you, since the day that God created man on the earth, and ask from one end of heaven to the other, whether any great thing like this has happened, or anything like it has been heard.